MatchdayGuide

 Pre-Match Strategy

-- Old Tenconi Pub has the most authentic neighbourhood feel.
-Worth the short walk for a more local experience
+• Old Tenconi Pub has the most authentic neighbourhood feel and is worth the short walk for a more local experience

 San Siro Stadium Tour & Museum